Green Up Your Winter Lawn with Cool Season Grass Seed

 Fescue is a cold-hardy evergreen grass that can be planted by seed.
 Fescue grows well in shaded and semi-shaded areas.
 Broadcast fescue seed at the rate of 5 to 10 lbs. per 1000 square feet.
 Keep seed moist and grass seedlings should be up within 14 to 21 days.

-One word of caution: never use pre-emergent weed controllers in the area where overseeding is going to take place.
-Pre-emergents will ruin all of your hard work to overseed for a green winter lawn.
+One word of caution: NEVER use pre-emergent weed controllers in the area where overseeding is going to take place.
+Pre-emergents prevent the germination of seeds and will ruin all of your hard work to overseed for a green winter lawn.